Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 ##### 2. Shape Control
 #### -=[ Homing ]=-
--=[ Homing ]=-
 With precise chakra control, you can learn to curve and aim your ninjutsu in such a way to ensure they hit more effectively.
-You may give your damage dealing ninjutsu a bonus of +1 Accuracy per rank, by increasing the Chakra and/or Stamina cost(s) of the ninjutsu by 2 per +1 added.
-Ninjutsu with a range of Touch, and those which have an Area (e.g., are Area of Effect), can not have this ability applied to them.
+You may give your damage dealing attack ninjutsu a bonus of +1 Accuracy per rank, by increasing the Chakra and/or Stamina cost(s) of the ninjutsu by 2 per +1 added.
+Ninjutsu with a range of Touch, and those which have an Area (e.g., are Area of Effect), can not have this ability applied to them, nor may Ninjutsu which are interrupts that turn into attacks (such as Sickle Wind, or Rising Phoenix Blast).

 - Base Cost: 8
 - Scale: 4